 When it comes to replacing transmission fluid, it’s important to be careful and gentle to avoid any mishaps.
 However, if too much force is used to remove the sealant, it can result in a bent transmission pan.
 These pans are not the most durable, and they can easily bend, causing gaps that allow transmission fluid to leak out.

-If you suspect the issue to be a bent transmission pan, it’s best to take the car to a professional mechanic who can assess and repair any damage.
-If necessary, they can replace the entire transmission pan with a new one.
+To prevent this issue, it’s crucial to be careful and gentle when replacing transmission fluid.
+If you suspect a bent transmission pan, it’s best to take the vehicle to a professional mechanic.
+They can inspect the pan and repair any damage.
+If the damage is severe, they may recommend replacing the entire transmission pan with a new one

 3. Leaking Transmission Drain Plug